Naveen0502/Morrisons_Project/README.md

 # READ ME
-    This README document contains the steps to deploy `Morrision Applications`
+    This README document contains the steps to deploy `Applications`

     Main theme of the project is to convert a .csv file to a json file.